OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/ibm-doors-and-jira-integration.md

 </p>

 - The next step is to define entities that need to be integrated and fields that need to be integrated for every entity mapped.
-- {{SITENAME}} fetches entities available in both systems and shows them in entities list for both systems.
+- <code class="expression">space.vars.SITENAME</code> fetches entities available in both systems and shows them in entities list for both systems.
 From the **Select Entities to Sync** section, select the relevant entities for both systems.
 In this case, we select **Requirement** from IBM DOORS and **Story** from Jira.

 <p align="center">
   <img src="../../assets/IBM_DOORS_8.png" width="950px"/>